...

 This study is beneficial to the field since it provides data on sleep quality and possibly memory concerns and demonstrates that monitoring sleep is crucial.
 The study is robust because similar can be undertaken in other groups, bearing in mind the original population-based and continuous study recruited about 30, 000 participants.

-However, ethnic differences in relation to sleep quality and loss of cognition can be adjusted to increase the scale of the industry research study.
-This study encompasses the literature because it provides details on memory related issues resulting from sleepiness.
+However, ethnic differences in sleep quality and loss of cognition can be adjusted to increase the scale of the industry research study.
+This study encompasses the literature because it provides details on memory-related issues resulting from sleepiness.

 1. Cassidy-Eagle, E. L., Siebern, A., Chen, H., Monica) Kim, H., & Palesh, O. (2021).
 Cognitive-behavioral therapy for insomnia in older adults.
 Cognitive and Behavioral Practice, 29(1), 146–160. https://doi.org/10.1016/j.cbpra.2021.04.002

-It is the intentions of this research to established how CBT-I can help older people with sleeping disorders.
+This research intends to establish how CBT-I can help older people with sleeping disorders.
 This paper was published in a magazine which, according to the SCI expanded journal master list, has an impact factor of 3.
 274.

 The following is a specification of the study problem that has to be solved Concern with elderly persons who already are experiencing more than one ailment.
-The aim of a study is to determine the efficacy of the medicine among these people.
+A study aims to determine the efficacy of the medicine among these people.
 Such an approach entails a complete review of the current literature and the use of evaluation tools; it was used in this study.

-The outcomes of the study support the recommendation of CBT-I for insurgents who have other physical, psychological or cognitive challenges such as sleeplessness.
-The writers also established that video enables older people ask for assistance in an easier manner.
+The outcomes of the study support the recommendation of CBT-I for insurgents who have other physical, psychological, or cognitive challenges such as sleeplessness.
+The writers also established that video enables older people to ask for assistance more easily.

 The data is useful because makes it possible to obtain relevant and accurate information on the incidence of sleep disorders as well as the urgency of addressing them.
 It relates to the study topic in a way because the therapy may assist the elderly who experience sleep difficulties.